 Keep an eye out for an overall combination of tempting bait and pressure.
 Phishers operate with varying degrees of ‘carrot and stick’ inducements.

 The ‘carrot’ is often an opportunity that sounds too good to be true.
-Perhaps it’s a once in a lifetime vacation sweepstakes that requires your credit card information for entry.
+Perhaps it’s a once in a lifetime vacation sweepstakes that require your credit card information for entry.
 Maybe the supplier is offering a high-value item for half its usual price.
-There could be both money and a career opportunity at hand, if you cooperate.
+There could be both money and a career opportunity at hand if you cooperate.

-What is the time pressure and induced fear for?
+What are the time pressure and induced fear for?
 It increases the chance that you’ll overlook the gaps in their story and take the bait.

 How to Protect Yourself and Your Company

-Preparation is key here, both in terms of how you structure your data and backup systems and your employee training plan.
-Software can also improve your business’s resistance to phishing.
-Finally and perhaps most important are the day to day choices you and your employees make in your electronic communications.
-These can spell the difference between a defeated cyberattack and a serious data breach.
+Preparation is essential here, both in terms of how you structure your data and backup systems and your employee training plan.
+The software can also improve your business’s resistance to phishing.
+Finally, and perhaps most important are the day to day choices you and your employees make in your electronic communications.
+These can spell the difference between a defeated cyberattack and a severe data breach.